radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 <br>publicDelegates/publicDelegatesBL
 <br>owner/ownerBL

 The most common back link/forward link relationship is between group and user objects.
 A list of groups a user is a member of can be automatically calculated by RadiantOne and returned in the membership attribute of the user entry.
 The default attribute name in the user entry for the group membership is isMemberOf.
 However, you can configure any attribute name (e.g. memberOf) you want.
-This is configured on the Main Control Panel, click Settings > Interception > Special Attributes Handling, Linked Attribute section.
+This is configured on the Control Panel > Setup > Directory Namespace > Namespace Design.
+Select the Root Naming Context where you want the Linked Attributes to be configured and click the **SPECIAL ATTRIBUTES** tab.
+Define the configuration in the Linked Attribute section.

 >[!note]
 >When the Optimize Linked Attribute setting is enabled, the backlink attribute is always returned to clients even when not requested unless Hide Operational Attributes is enabled in RadiantOne (in which case isMemberOf is only returned when a client explicitly requests it).
-For details on the Hide Operational Attributes setting, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).
+The Hide Operational Attributes is configured from Classic Control Panel > Settings tab > Server Front End > Attributes Handling.

 If the back link attribute location and forward link attribute location in the Linked Attributes setting is a RadiantOne Directory, the computation of the references can be optimized in order to return client requests for the back link attribute(s) at high speed.
 To enable this optimization, follow the steps below.

 It is assumed you have configured the Linked Attribute Special Attributes Handling.
 If you have not, please do so prior to continuing with the steps below.

-1. Select the Optimize Linked Attribute option on the Properties tab for the selected RadiantOne Directory on the Main Control Panel -> Directory Namespace tab.
+1. Select the Optimize Linked Attribute option on the Properties tab for the selected RadiantOne Directory on the Control Panel > Setup > Directory Namespace > Namespace Design.
-2. Click **Save**.
+2. Click **SAVE**.
-3. Click **Re-build Index**.
+3. Click **RE-BUILD INDEX**.

 >[!warning]
 >If your users and groups are in a RadiantOne Directory, and you enable the Optimize Linked Attribute setting, and must support nested groups, only one Target Base DN location and Source Base DN location per RadiantOne Directory store is supported.
 For example, in the Linked Attribute Special Attribute Handling, having a Target Base DN location configured for ou=people1,dc=myhdap and ou=people2,dc=myhdap (both in the same dc=myhdap store) is not supported.
 In this case, you should configure a single location as dc=myhdap as a shared parent for both containers.